AnthonyM-Jr/CTF-Challenges/LetsDefend/Compromised_AI_Cluster_Walkthrough.md

 # LetsDefend Walkthrough – Compromised AI Cluster

-Welcome to this **question-by-question walkthrough** of the _Compromised AI Cluster_ challenge created by [LetsDefend](https://letsdefend.io)🛡️ In this scenario, we’re diving into an incident involving an AI infrastructure running **Ray**—an open-source distributed computing framework for AI/ML workloads.
+Welcome to this **question-by-question walkthrough** of the _Compromised AI Cluster_ challenge created by [LetsDefend](https://letsdefend.io)🛡️ In this scenario, we’re diving into a compromise involving an AI infrastructure running **Ray**—an open-source distributed computing framework for AI/ML workloads.

 **Objective:**
 - Analyze a PCAP file, identify attacker behavior and extract indicators of compromise (IOCs)